 Rather than buying a fleet of vehicles and then finding drivers to work them, many businesses will start with owner drivers, which can reduce their startup costs.

 However, it will still be necessary to fund the radio or computer link to the cars, along with insurance and licences, and premises for the control team.
 More than one control operator will be required, as the service may need to run around the clock.

-Borrowing the necessary funding can be a challenge, as many lenders are often wary of startups Most prefer to see existing trading records as the basis of their decision making process.
+Borrowing the necessary funding can be a challenge, as many lenders are often wary of startups.
+Most prefer to see existing trading records as the basis for their decision-making process.

 We can also find solutions if you want to buy an existing business.
-Although the costs may be much higher than those required for a startup, the ability to show accounts which demonstrate profitability can help secure finance.
+Although the costs may be much higher than those required for a start-up, the ability to show accounts which demonstrate profitability can help secure the finance you need.
 One solution for acquiring a business with existing assets is a ‘jigsaw’ finance deal, which uses a variety of funding types to provide the most cost effective funding for each aspect of your finance needs.

 Asset Finance - providing the equipment you need

 Brand new black cabs currently cost £25,000 for a manual and £27,000 for an automatic.
 Taximeters are obligatory for Hackney Carriages and cost around £150-£300, although it is possible to rent them out on a monthly or yearly basis.